-The Bank of Greece has also set out requirements as to the substitution and replacement of cover pool assets by other eligible assets (including, inter alia, marketable assets, as defined in the Act of the Monetary Policy Council of the Bank of Greece No. 54/27-02-2004).
+The Bank of Greece has also set out requirements as to the substitution and replacement of cover pool assets by other eligible assets (including, inter alia, marketable assets, as defined in the Act of the Monetary Policy Council of the Bank of Greece No. 96/22.4.2015, as amended and in force).